Universal approximation and model compression for radial neural networks: Related work

 {\bf Universal approximation.} Neural networks of arbitrary width and sigmoid activations have long been known to be universal approximators \citep{cybenko1989approximation}.
-Universal approximation can also be achieved by bounded width networks with arbitrary depth \citep{lu2017expressive}.
-Additional work has generalized to other activation functions and neural architectures \citep{hornik1991approximation, yarotsky2022universal, ravanbakhsh2020universal, sonoda2017neural}.
-While most work has focused on compact domains, some recent work also considers non-compact domains \citep{kidger2020universal, wang2022approximation}.
-The techniques used for pointwise activation functions generalize to radial basis networks since the outputs of each RBF are independent \citep{park1991universal}, but do not easily generalize to the radial rescaling activations considered here, because all coordinates of the activation output vector are affected by all coordinates of the activation input vector.
-As a consequence, individual radial neural network approximators of two different functions cannot be easily combined to give an approximator of the sum of the functions.
+Universality can also be achieved by bounded width networks with arbitrary depth \citep{lu2017expressive}, and generalizes to other activations and architectures \citep{hornik1991approximation, yarotsky2022universal, ravanbakhsh2020universal, sonoda2017neural}.
+Previous work has also considered the interaction between learnability, approximation capacity, and depth separation; these are related to open problems in computational complexity \citep{malach_connection_2021, vardi_size_2021}.
+While most work has focused on compact domains, some recent work also considers non-compact domains \citep{kidger2020universal, wang2022approximation}, {but only for $L_p$ functions, which are less general than asymptotically affine functions}.
+The techniques used for pointwise activations do not generalize to radial rescaling activations, where all activation output coordinates are affected by all input coordinates.
+Consequently, individual radial neural network approximators of two different functions cannot be easily combined to an approximator of the sum of the functions. {The standard proof of universal approximation for radial basis functions networks requires an unbounded increase the number of hidden activation neurons, and hence does not apply to the case of radial neural networks \citep{park1991universal}.}